aws/aws-toolkit-vscode/CONTRIBUTING.md

 [Good explanations](https://nav.al/explanations) are acts of creativity.
 The "tiny subject line" constraint reminds you to clarify the essence of the commit, and makes the log easy for humans to scan.
-The commit log is an artifact that will live longer than any code in the codebase.
+The commit log is an artifact that will outlive most code.

-Consider prefixing the subject with a topic: this again helps humans (and scripts) scan and omit ranges of the history at a glance.
-For example if I'm looking for a code change, I can eliminate all of the `doc:` and `test:` commits when inspecting this commit log:
+Prefix the subject with `type(topic):` ([conventional commits](https://www.conventionalcommits.org/) format): this again helps humans (and scripts) scan and omit ranges of the history at a glance.

-    doc: update README.md
-    test: Deploy wizard
-    SAM debug: fix bug in foo
-    doc: explain SAM debug architecture
-    Lambda: add button to thing

 ### CI artifact